-Rethinking Fire by Bryan David Griffith is on display at World Forestry Center’s Discovery Museum now through December 31, 2022.
+Rethinking Fire by Bryan David Griffith is on display at World Forestry Center’s Discovery Museum.

 Through the intersection of art and science, Rethinking Fire invites visitors to explore the idea that forests and fire are not opposed, but rather part of the same continuous cycle.
 The exhibit explores the ecological role of fire and the human impacts behind the rise of large and severe wildfires.
 Arizona-based artist Bryan David Griffith used fire itself to create paintings, sculptures, and large-scale art installations for this exhibition.
 Quotes from leading researchers in the fields of fire ecology, forestry, and climate science accompany each work.